vistle/vistle/module/info/information.md

-**Print Metadata**

-Information modules provide textual information about visualization objects.
+Information modules are sink modules that provide textual information about visualization objects.